vqiu25/news-app/README.md

 ### **Step Zero:** Download Expo Go

 Expo Go is where our app will be rendered.
 You can find the IOS and Android versions [here](https://expo.dev/go).
+If you don't have Node.js or Git installed, please install these as well.

 ### **Step One:** Clone the Repository

 ```
 git clone <URL>
+cd <project-folder>
 ```

 ### **Step Two:** `npm install`